QED-92/cyber-security/modules/sqlmap/sqlmap_notes.md

 Applications sometimes calculate a parameter value based on some other parameter.
 Oftentimes, one parameter has to contain the MD5 hash of another parameter.

-SQLmap can attempt to bypass this security measure by passing to the **-eval** flag a Python one-liner that creates an MD5 hash of some parameter.
+SQLmap can attempt to bypass this security measure by passing to the **--eval** flag a Python one-liner that creates an MD5 hash of some parameter.

 **Example:**